debezium/debezium-connector-cockroachdb/README.md

 | `read.only` | Use read-only connection | `false` |
 | `status.update.interval.ms` | Status update interval | `10000` |
 | `unavailable.value.placeholder` | Placeholder for unavailable values | `hex:FF` |

+**Note:** CockroachDB only supports two isolation levels: SERIALIZABLE (default) and READ COMMITTED.
+SERIALIZABLE is the strongest ANSI transaction isolation level and is recommended for most use cases as it provides the strongest consistency guarantees.
+READ COMMITTED is available for applications that need higher concurrency with minimal transaction retries.

 ### SSL Configuration Examples